MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 ### Banners

-Use these banners on your internal sites to advertise the new Microsoft Edge to your employees.
+Use these banners on your internal sites to advertise Microsoft Edge to your employees.

 :::image type="content" source="media/customer-adoption-not-md/ms-edge-banner-ads.png" alt-text="Banner ads example.":::